This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 If you are staying in the historic downtown St. Augustine, it’s easy to get around by walking (though the Florida weather might not make this too pleasant depending on the season).
 The closest Amtrak station to St. Augustine is in Palatka, Florida, about 45 minutes drive away.
 St. Augustine is also reachable by Greyhound bus.

-What to see & do in St. Augustine
+Things to Do in St. Augustine

 While there’s plenty to see & do across all of St. Augustine, this weekend itinerary will mostly focus on historic St. Augustine, home to most of the tourist sights, plus many of the best bars & restaurants.